All Episodes

 Actually, I just wanted to call.

-I heard you um last week and earlier this week talking about dying alone, and I absolutely disagree with you.
+I heard you last week and earlier this week talking about dying alone, and I absolutely disagree with you.

-Oh boy, we're back.
+Oh, boy, we're back.

-You know, this is apparently uh my opinion.
+You know, this is apparently my opinion.

 I didn't know that Linda put up a poll on it, but 80% of people agree with me.

-Now I want to be clear.
+Now, I want to be clear.

-I think no, no, no, no, no.
+No, no, no, no, no.

-I don't want to be selfish, and I don't want my family, if if I know that in three months, you know what it's like.
+If I know that in three months, you know what it's like.

-If three months they say you're done.
+If three months, they say you're done.

 None.

-If I hear that, if I'm getting to a point that I think I'd be a burden to my family and not able to take care of myself, I would choose to go to to not have my family spend the rest of their life cleaning me up and and taking care of my every need.
+If I hear that, if I'm getting to a point that I think I'd be a burden to my family and not able to take care of myself, I would choose to go to not have my family spend the rest of their life cleaning me up and taking care of my every need.

 And I'd rather them remember me as I was.